Bunching and Taxing Multidimensional Skills: Characterization

 The proof is in Appendix \ref{a:el}.
-To provide intuition for Proposition \ref{p:el}, and to connect our expression to the existing literature, we also write this condition in the original worker type coordinates $\alpha$:
+In order to provide intuition for Corollary \ref{p:el}, and to connect our expression to the existing literature, we also write this condition in the original worker type coordinates $\alpha$:

 which is the same form as derived in \citet[p.
 23]{Kleven:2006}, \citet{Lehmann:2021}, and \citet{Golosov:2022}.
-The left-hand side captures the marginal benefit of increasing taxes, lowering the resource cost by taxing worker $\alpha$ at the cost $\lambda$ of tightening the promise keeping condition.
+The left-hand side captures the marginal benefit of increasing taxes, lowering the resource cost by taxing worker $\alpha$ at the cost $\lambda$ of tightening the promise keeping condition, and where $\phi$ denotes the density function over the types $\alpha$.
 At an optimum, the marginal benefit of increasing taxes is equated to the marginal distortionary cost of increasing taxes, which is given by the right-hand side.
-The right-hand side captures the change in labor distortions weighted by the inverse marginal utility of consumption.
+The right-hand side captures the change in labor distortions inversely weighted by the marginal utility of consumption.
 Distortionary costs of taxation scale with the elasticity of labor supply, which is governed by $\rho$.
-When the supply of skills is elastic (low $\rho$), marginal distortionary costs are large.
-On the other hand, when the supply of skills is inelastic (high $\rho$), marginal distortionary costs are small.
+When the supply of tasks is elastic (low $\rho$), marginal distortionary costs are large.
+When the supply of tasks is inelastic (high $\rho$), marginal distortionary costs are small.
 All else equal, if the marginal utility from consumption is low, $\lambda < 1 / u'(c(\alpha))$, for high-skill workers, the labor skill distortion decreases with an increase in either cognitive or manual skills.
 When more workers are affected by a change in the skill distortions, or when the promise keeping constraint is tight, marginal labor distortions change more rapidly.

-Finally, we provide a partial converse to Proposition \ref{p:el} to facilitate determination of the regions of bunching.
+Finally, we provide a converse to Corollary \ref{p:el} that allows to determine the regions of bunching.

 \begin{proposition}{\textit{Identifying Bunching}.} If equation (\ref{e:euler}) does not hold for a worker type $p$, then this worker is bunched. \end{proposition}